Disclaimer: Harry Potter and all the characters belong to J.K. Rowling; I do not own them.

 Get undressed, Potter.

 And why on Earth would I do that?

 There was a moment when Harry's arms actually reached up to pull his jumper over his head before he finally managed to shake the curse off for the fifth time.
 When he had done so, he stared at Malfoy with a mixture of bafflement and offence.
 "What the Hell did you ask me to do that for?!" he shrieked.

 The sneer on Malfoy's lips was unnerving.
 "Because I've been dreaming of this, Potter.
 The utter embarrassment.
 My triumph over you—at last."

 "Excuse me?
 You've been dreaming of me naked?!"

 This surprised Harry even more than the kiss.
-Draco never gave up – he only got in for winning.
+Draco never gave up; he only got in it to win it.